Home front during World War II: Soviet Union

 The government implemented rationing in 1941 and first applied it to bread, flour, cereal, pasta, butter, margarine, vegetable oil, meat, fish, sugar and confectionery all across the country.
 The rations remained largely stable during the war.
 Off-ration food was often so expensive that it could not add substantially to a citizen's food supply unless they were especially well-paid.
 Peasants received no rations and had to make do with any local resources they farmed themselves.
-Most rural peasants struggled and lived in unbearable poverty, but others sold their surplus food at a high price; a few became rouble millionaires, until a currency reform two years after the end of the war wiped out their wealth.
+Most rural peasants struggled and lived in unbearable poverty, but others sold their surplus food at a high price; a few became rouble millionaires, until a 1947 currency reform wiped out their wealth.

 Despite harsh conditions, the war led to a spike in Soviet nationalism and unity.
 Soviet propaganda toned down extreme Communist rhetoric of the past as the people now rallied to protect their Motherland against the evils of the German invaders.
 Ethnic minorities thought to be collaborators were forced into exile.
 Religion, which was previously shunned, became a part of a Communist Party propaganda campaign to mobilize religious people.

 Soviet society changed drastically during the war.
 There was a burst of marriages in June and July 1941 between people about to be separated by the war, and in the next few years the marriage rate dropped off steeply, with the birth rate following shortly thereafter to only about half of what it would have been in peacetime.
 For this reason mothers with several children during the war received substantial honors and money benefits if they had several children—mothers could earn around 1,300 rubles for having their fourth child and up to 5,000 rubles for their tenth.